Security Guidelines

 Validation Requirements #

-1. Validate JWT signature
+1. Verify JWT signature and structure

-5. Perform replay protection
+8. Perform replay protection (verify jti not used)

 Best Practices #